flutter/packages/packages/rfw/example/wasm/README.md

 ## Running on the web

-To use the binary encoding scheme from RFW (optional, but performance optimizing), int64 is needed, but not supported in dart2js.
-Therefore, in addition to the dynamically downloaded Wasm module, the web client application itself needs to be compiled in dart2wasm as well.
+The example on the web can be run in both dart2js and dart2wasm modes.

 To run the web app in Wasm,